samhollenbach/Pendulum/README.md

 This function returns the current Y coordinate of the ball at index `i` at time `t`, scaled to fit height `height`.
 The constants can be adjusted to change the speed and behavior.

-## Technical Details
+## Tech Specs

-HTML / CSS
+HTML5 / CSS3

-JQuery / Javascript
+JQuery / JavaScript ES6